How to Make Cartoon Animation Like Ted-Ed

 qStopMotion is a free application for creating stop-motion animation videos.
 Users are able to create stop-motion from pictures imported from a camera or from a hard drive and export the animation to different video formats.
 It’s a free downloadable software package that comes complete with an instruction manual to guide you through the features, tools, and whole process.
 Once you have your idea and storyline, qStopMotion will help you create an ideal stop-motion animation movie.

 Get started today with a free trial of Dragonframe 4 stop motion software, giving you the chance to test your camera and familiarize yourself with the features of the program but the images are watermarked.
-There is special teachers and students non-commercial use offer or educational non-profit pricing, check out their site for details.
+There are special teachers and students non-commercial use offer or educational non-profit pricing, check out their site for details.

-You’ve probably heard of Adobe photoshop the most popular image changing software package, widely used by photographers for photo editing (changing colors, adding effects, fixing brightness/contrast), and by graphic designers and Web designers to create and change images for web pages.
+You’ve probably heard of Adobe photoshop the most popular image-changing software package, widely used by photographers for photo editing (changing colors, adding effects, fixing brightness/contrast), and by graphic designers and Web designers to create and change images for web pages.
 It’s also possible to use this well-known software package to create stop motion videos by using time-lapse frames and other techniques.
 Photoshop is available through Adobe’s creative cloud.

 Whilst you’re coming up with animation ideas and concepts, why not include some real video footage in your educational animations.
 It can demonstrate real-life and often show in seconds what would take a lot of needless work to recreate.
 For editing videos, we recommend using:

-One of the top Video editing apps is Adobe Premiere Pro and though part of the Adobe Creative Cloud it can be purchase separately for $19.99 per month.
+One of the top Video editing apps is Adobe Premiere Pro and though part of the Adobe Creative Cloud it can be purchased separately for $19.99 per month.
 With Premiere Pro you can edit software for film, TV, and the web.
 There is a great selection of Creative tools and seamless integration with other apps and services.

 As with all Adobe apps, there is a 7-day free trial option.